olivierdagenais/olivierdagenais.github.io/swe-book.md

 ### TL;DRs

 > - A real implementation should be preferred over a test double.
-> - A fake is often the ideal solution if a real implementation can’t be used in a test.
+> - A fake is often the ideal solution if a real implementation can't be used in a test.
 > - Overuse of stubbing leads to tests that are unclear and brittle.
 > - Interaction testing should be avoided when possible: it leads to tests that are brittle because it exposes implementation  details of the system under test.